120 East First Street

 6410 Staff Use of Computerized Information Resources

-The Board of Education will provide staff with access to various computerized information resources through the District's computer system (DCS hereafter) consisting of software, hardware, computer networks and electronic communication systems.
+The Board of Education will provide staff with access to various computerized information resources through the District's computer system (DCS hereafter) consisting of software, hardware, computer networks, wireless networks/access and electronic communication systems.
 This may include access to electronic mail, so-called "on-line services" and the "Internet."
-It may also include the opportunity for some staff to have independent access to the DCS from their home or other remote locations.
-All use of the DCS, including independent use off school premises, shall be subject to this policy and accompanying regulations.
+It may also include the opportunity for staff to have independent access to the DCS from their home or other remote locations, and/or to access the DCS from their personal devices.
+All use of the DCS and the wireless network, including independent use off school premises and use on personal devices, shall be subject to this policy and accompanying regulations.

 Generally, the same standards of acceptable staff conduct which apply to any aspect of job performance shall apply to use of the DCS.
 Employees are expected to communicate in a professional manner consistent with applicable District policies and regulations governing the behavior of school staff.
 Electronic mail and telecommunications are not to be utilized to share confidential information about students or other employees.